DraimCiDo/EcoLobby/README.md

 # EcoLobby

 This is a lobby plugin that can help you customize your lobby.
-Do not judge strictly this is my first plugin.
 Support for 2 languages and much more.
 The plugin can be fully customized.

 [SpigotMC.org](https://www.spigotmc.org/resources/ecolobby-for-lobby-plugin.101547/)